psems/tools/ActiveDirectory/Prep-EntraConnect.md

 - Filters users by specified OUs and excludes admin/service/system accounts
 - Has a `-WhatIf` mode to output ready-to-run commands
 - Executes changes with confirmation if not run in `-WhatIf` mode
+- Logs all actions, errors, and results to a date/time stamped log file
+- Handles errors for permissions and connectivity to AD/Graph
+- Checks for required privileges before running
+- Verifies AD UPN suffix setup and provides a command to fix if missing

 ## Usage